junaidrahim/KBC-webapp/README.md

 After this you will be able to view it on `http://<your ip>:8000/` in your browser.

+The .apk file is available [here](static/KBC-quizapp.apk)

-The app is availabe on : https://github.com/junaidrahim/KBC-Quiz-App
+The code for the app is availabe on : https://github.com/junaidrahim/KBC-Quiz-App

 <br>